gyorilab/outbreak_kg/README.md

 This project implements a knowledge graph framework for representing disease outbreak scenarios.
-The knowledge graph is built by processing disease outbreak alters from ProMED and other sources and combining this with ontological information to create a structured representation of outbreak events.
+The knowledge graph is built by processing disease outbreak alerts from ProMED and other sources and combines this with ontological information to create a structured representation of outbreak events.

 Sources